Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Introduction

-\paragraph{Classic Reductions.} The classical reduction from $f$-factor to standard graph matching uses the \emph{$b$-matching} problem as a stepping stone.
-A $b$-matching is a function $x : E\rightarrow \mathbb{Z}_{\geq 0}$ (where $x(e)$ indicates \emph{how many} copies of $e$ are in the matching) such that $\sum_{e \ni v} x(e) \le b(v)$, i.e., the number of matches edges incident to $v$, counting multiplicity, is at most $b(v)$.
-The $f$-factor problem on $G=(V,E,w)$ is reduced to $b$-matching by subdividing each edge $e=(u,v)\in E$ into a path $(u,u_e,v_e,v)$.
-Here $u_e,v_e$ are new vertices, $w(u,u_e)=w(v_e,v)=w(u,v)$ while $w(u_e,v_e)=0$, and $b(u_e)=b(v_e)=1$.
-The original vertices have $b(u)=f(u)$.
+To see this reduction correctly reduces the maximum weight $f$-matching problem to the maximum weight $b$-matching problem, we first notice that if the original graph has an $f$-matching $M$ of weight $W^*$, then the new graph must contain a $b$-matching of weight at least $2W^* + 2W m$, where $m$ is the number of edges in the original graph: for every unmatched edge $(u, v)$, we take the edge $(u_e, v_e)$ into the $b$-matching and leave the two edges $(u, u_e)$ and $(v, v_e)$ unmatched.
+Otherwise we take only the edges $(u, u_e)$ and $(v, v_e)$.
+For the other direction, every maximum weight $b$-matching must be of this form, i.e., in every subdivided edge, either the middle edge or two outer edges are in the $b$-matching.

 This reduction blows up the number of vertices to $O(m)$ and is not \emph{approximation preserving}.
 The $b$-matching problem is easily reduced to standard matching by replicating each vertex $u$ $b(u)$ times, and replacing each edge $(u,v)$ with a bipartite $b(u)\times b(v)$ clique on its endpoints' replicas.
 This step of the reduction is approximation preserving, but blows up the number of vertices and edges.
-Both reductions together reduce $f$-factor to a graph matching problem on $O(m)$ vertices and $O(f_{\max} m)$ edges.
-Gabow~\cite{Gab83} gave a method for solving $f$-factor in $O(m\sqrt{f(V)})$ time using black-box calls to single iterations of the Micali-Vazirani~\cite{MV80} algorithm.
+Both reductions together reduce $f$-matching to a graph matching problem on $O(m)$ vertices and $O(f_{\max} m)$ edges.
+Gabow~\cite{Gab83} gave a method for solving $f$-matching in $O(m\sqrt{f(V)})$ time using black-box calls to single iterations of the Micali-Vazirani~\cite{MV80,Var94,Var12} algorithm.